 - 1. What is the name of your certifying State official?
 Jennifer Iversen - 2.
-What is the title of your certifying State offical?
-Administrative Service Manager - 3.
+What is the title of your certifying State official?
+Administrative Services Manager - 3.
 What are the phone # and email address of your State official?
 602-223-2866 jiversen@azdps.gov

-The State a affirmatively accepts the compatibility certification declaration written below by selecting 'yes'.
+The State affirmatively accepts the compatibility certification declaration written below by selecting 'yes'.

 Yes

 Yes, uploaded certification document

 No